 - Berlin hotel choice is really district choice.

-- Choose around the version of Berlin you actually want.
+- Choose around the Berlin you actually want.

 Neighborhoods that matter most